|

 Le Grand Saut

-They are located near the village of Doucier in the heart of the "Region des Lacs" (Region of lakes).
+They are located near the village of Doucier in the heart of the "Region des Lacs" (Jura region of lakes).
 Source of the Herisson river is in the lake of Bonlieu altitude of 805 m (2641 ft).
 It drops down to the Doucier plateau covering 280 m (920 ft) of altitude difference in only 3 km (2 miles) by cutting through narrow gorges and forming spectacular waterfalls of:

-- The "Eventail" (name eventail derives from its fan shape), a 65 m (213 ft) rop in leaps and bounds, forming a pyramid of foaming water.
+• The "Eventail" (name eventail derives from its fan shape), a 65 m (213 ft) rop in leaps and bounds, forming a pyramid of foaming water;

-- The "Grand Saut" water falls from a height of 60 m (200 ft) in a single waterfall.
+• The "Grand Saut" water falls from a height of 60 m (200 ft) in a single waterfall;

-- The "Saut du Moulin" and "Saut Girard".
+• The "Saut du Moulin" and "Saut Girard";

 Haut-Jura Waterfalls

 Rushing water is one of the characteristics of Haut-Jura.
 In spring, when snow is melting, waterfalls offer all their magnificence.
-Near the town of Champagnole, the Lemme River drops 28 m in 2 successive leaps to form La Billaude waterfall.

 Queue de Cheval waterfall